portalkeeper/Portalpress/source/_posts/2013-05-20-daniel-keeps-the-portal.markdown

 But at The Daily Portal, I am writing about the other way.
 I am writing about our *internal, individual* environment.
 I am writing about *what it's like* to be us.
 I don't think the balance between nature and design is much different between the world around us and our own minds.
 We need just as much love and care for our own psychology as we do for our ecology.

 As the texts in my collection of [introductory portal readings](http://thedailyportal.com/post/2013/05/07/portal-readings/) explain, the distinction between psychology and ecology is, at most, just one of perspective.
-They both, together, constitue our environment.
+They both, together, constitute our environment.

 I will keep reading and digesting what people write, say, and film about our external environment, so I can stay informed about the world around me.
 I will write about what it's like to be there from as many perspectives as I possibly can.